Varun-Krishnan1/OpticNerveRegenNLP/README.md

 We also plotted the word embeddings using PCA to determine if any meaningful clustering could be seen:
 ![image](https://github.com/Varun-Krishnan1/OpticNerveRegenNLP/assets/19865419/45d412b3-2c15-41de-ac1c-aabdfd69db8a)

 We compared this word embedding model trained on all research papers to the gensim model just trained on the latest years of research papers (i.e the last time period binning see above) to see if the noise from earlier papers were resulting in worse representations of words.
 To evaluate which model was better we used the similarity scores between each known promtoer and inhibitor to the words 'promote' and 'inhibit'.
 If the 'promote' similarity score was greater than 'inhibit' we classified that molecule as a promoter and vice versa.
 We then compared these to the true labels of the molecule.
 Using the gensim model trained over the entire dataset we got an accuracy of 62%.
-With the gensim model trained just over the most recent years we got anaccuracy of 65%.
+With the gensim model trained just over the most recent years we got an accuracy of 65%.

+With results of 62% using all years and 65% using last binned years the GloVe approach is about 10-15% worse than BERT and GPT in predicting known moleculess and inhibitors

 ## GraphSAGE